Johannes-Leopold Antik

-Johannes-Leopold Antik (13 January 1885 Ulila Parish (now Elva Parish), Kreis Dorpat – 1959 Omsk Oblast, Russia) was an Estonian politician.
+Johannes-Leopold Antik (13 January 1885 in Ulila Parish (now Elva Parish), Kreis Dorpat – 1959 in Omsk Oblast, Russia) was an Estonian politician.
 He was a member of IV Riigikogu.
 He was a member of the Riigikogu since 15 October 1929.
 He replaced Jüri Ottas.
 On 30 September 1930, he resigned his position and he was replaced by Jüri Uluots.